 - Layer it in a sandwich as a condiment; it is particularly good with chicken, turkey, or ham.

-Keep in mind that jellies and jams will keep in the fridge for months – it’s the opening and dipping into them that exposes them to yeasts and molds in the air.
-They are never inexpensive, so treat them well and they’ll stay nice and fresh for a long time.
-Use a clean spoon or knife, dish out what you need, close the lid immediately.
-See also Fruits.
+Jellies and jams keep in the fridge for months; it’s the opening and dipping that exposes them to contamination.
+Never inexpensive, treat them well and use a clean spoon and close the lid immediately.
+Some ideas:

 - Make a tart.